amr8561/CMPSC132-Final-Project-Tic-Tac-Toe-Game/README.md

 Alessio Rella's CMPSC 132 Final Project:
 This is a 2 Player Tic Tac Toe game that is played in the terminal.
 Players take turns playing a symbol in a 3x3 grid.
 The game ends when one player connects 3 in a row or the board is filled without a winner (draw).

-Extra Features:
+EXTRA FEATURES:
 - Adjustable symbols
 - Scoreboard
 - Reversible turn order

-DATA STRUCTURES USEDl
+DATA STRUCTURES USED:
 - Dictionaries:
      - Board state
 - Lists: